 In addition, the OFT ruled that profit margins have not been excessive and prices have been constrained.

 Every year we conduct dozens of investigations into the issues that matter to you.
-To find out more about our findings and to tell us what you're worried about, become a Which? member with a trial subscription and help us make a difference with our investigations and campaigns.
+To find out more about our findings and to tell us what you're worried about, join Which? and help us make a difference with our investigations and campaigns.
 We don't take advertising, so we're independent and can say what we believe in.